 Lose Weight with These Recipes for Protein Pancakes

 Eggs and overnight oats may be our stalwart breakfast staples, but no one can resist the siren song of syrupy pancakes every weekend.
 The solution is as elegant as it is delicious: protein pancakes.
-With all the fat frying, waist whittling powers of protein-packed eggs and the sweet, comforting flavor you crave, they’re the breakfast option that will work for your sweet tooth and your flat stomach.
-Here are some recipes we love from bloggers around the web:
+With all the fat frying, waist-whittling powers of protein-packed eggs and the sweet, comforting flavor you crave, they’re the breakfast option that will work for your sweet tooth and your flat stomach.
+Here are some of our favorite protein pancake recipes.

 Green Smoothie Protein Pancakes